 Of course, the avalanche of software on Switch can make it tough to sort the good’uns from the not-so-good’uns.
-Fear not – we’ve donned our thinking caps and waded through the eShop to fish out an assortment of puzzlers of all shapes and sizes which will set you on the right track.
+Fear not – we’ve donned our thinking caps and waded through the eShop to fish out an assortment of puzzle games of all shapes and sizes which will set you on the right track.
 Until the incredible Pocket Card Jockey bolts onto Switch from 3DS, we’ll just have to ‘make do’ with this little lot.

 So, without further ado, we present - in no particular order - our selection of the best puzzle games on Switch...